microsoft/SQL_LogScout/README.md

    **WARNING**: WPR traces collect system-wide diagnostic data.
 Thus a large set of trace data may be collected and it may take several minutes to stop the trace.
 Therefore the WPR trace is limited to 15 seconds of data collection.

-1. **Setup scenario** - collects all the Basic scenario logs and all SQL Setup logs from the \Setup Bootstrap\ folders on the system.
-This allows analysis of setup or installation issues of SQL Server components.
+1. **Setup scenario** - allows analysis of setup or installation issues of SQL Server components.
+Collects:
+   - Basic scenario logs
+   - All SQL Setup logs from the \Setup Bootstrap\ folders on the system. .

-1. **Backup and Restore scenario** - collects the Basic scenario logs and various logs related to backup and restore activities in SQL Server.
+1. **Backup and Restore scenario** - collects various logs related to backup and restore activities in SQL Server.
 These logs include:
+   - Basic scenario
    - Backup and restore-related Xevent (backup_restore_progress_trace  and batch start end xevents)
    - Enables backup and restore related TraceFlags to produce information in the Errorlog
    - Performance Monitor counters for SQL Server instance and general OS counters
    - SQL VSS Writer Log (on SQL Server 2019 and later)
    - VSS Admin (OS) logs for VSS backup-related scenarios

 1. **I/O** - collects the Basic scenario logs and several logs related to disk I/O activity:
     - [StorPort trace](https://docs.microsoft.com/archive/blogs/askcore/tracing-with-storport-in-windows-2012-and-windows-8-with-kb2819476-hotfix) which gathers information about the device driver activity connected to STORPORT.SYS.
     - High_IO_Perfstats - collects data from disk I/O related DMVs in SQL Server
     - Performance Monitor counters for SQL Server instance and general OS counters

 1. **LightPerf** - collects everything that the GeneralPerf scenario does, _except_ the Extended Event traces.
 This is intended to capture light perf data to get an overall system performance view without detailed execution of queries (no XEvents).

 # Output folders